Installation – Maven and Gradle

 Creating GS1 Barcodes – GS1-128, GS1 DataMatrix, GS1 QR Code

-Depending on the type of barcode you want to create, use one of the above complete 1D or 2D examples for simplicity
+Depending on the type of barcode you want to create, use one of the above complete 1D or

 // For GS1-128, use the ImplEAN128.FNC1 constant as FNC1 character;